SmingHub/Sming/Sming/Arch/Esp32/Components/heap/README.rst

 Esp32 Heap
 ==========

-This Component supplments the actual heap implementation provided by the ESP IDF SDK.
+This Component supplements the actual heap implementation provided by the ESP IDF SDK.